[HOME]

 Again the accuracy can be improved when more measurements on the other pulses are taken and averaged.

 In 1980 the accepted electron density towards the pulsar was tought to be between 0.021 and 0.014 electrons per cm3.
-This will give you a distance D=DM/ne; between 1.2 and 1.8 kpc.

 At the present time the distance can be accurately measured by parallax and now the distance is measured to be 1.03 kpc.